otago-polytechnic-bit-courses/ID623001-introduction-to-algorithmic-problem-solving/04-ai-strategy/assessment-tasks/01-randomization.md

 allMoves = Shuffle(allMoves);
 ```

-Now your game should be differet each time (this also helps avoid those annoying 'back-and-forth' moves that the AI tends to do when there are no obvious beneficial moves, and it just kind of moves a piece left and then right, over and over again while it waits for something to open up).
+Now your game should be different each time (this also helps avoid those annoying 'back-and-forth' moves that the AI tends to do when there are no obvious beneficial moves, and it just kind of moves a piece left and then right, over and over again while it waits for something to open up).